How to use LLL to solve linear systems of equations

 # [ 0 43| 0 0 0 0]

 Note: The code above is just a fancy and fast way to construct the lattice described above, we could have done it manually.
+To understand how this works go on the section An "automatic" way to LLL with sage

 Now to apply the easy weights: